 Information on the Right to Work for Asylum Seekers

 On the 26th January 2021 new rules on the right to work provisions for asylum seekers came into force.
-These new rules have reduced the period of time before being eligible to apply for a Labour Market Access Permission (LMAP) from nine months to six months.
-Applicants will still be required to show that they have not yet received a first instance decision on their case.
+These new rules have reduced the period of time it takes, from 9 months to 6 months, to become eligible to apply for a Labour Market Access Permission (LMAP) .
+You will still need to show that you have not received a first instance decision on your case before you apply.

 History of the right to work

-This permission – LMAP – will lasted for 6 months and can be renewed until the person receives a final decision on their application.
+This permission – LMAP – will last for 6 months and can be renewed until the person receives a final decision on their application.

 This permission allows eligible asylum seekers to work full time, part time or self employed in any sector or industry barring a few exceptions in publicly funded sectors such as the civil service, An Garda Síochána, and the Defense Forces.
 It also entitles eligible asylum seekers to access vocational training courses through your local Intreo office and ETB.